 Apple is known for actively keeping Android users out of its “walled garden.”
-In fact, the only Apple-developed app that’s available on the Android platform is Apple Music.
-Though that’s still true, Android users can now take advantage of several iCloud services with nothing more than a mobile browser.
+The company only has a handful of official apps in the Google Play store: Beats, Apple Music, Tracker Detect, and Move to iOS.
+However, Android users can still take advantage of several iCloud services with nothing more than a mobile browser.
 It isn’t a flawless experience, but here’s how you can use iCloud for Android smartphones.

 How to use iCloud for Android